MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwregister.md

 # PcwRegister function

 ## -description

-The <b>PcwRegister</b> function registers the caller as a provider of the specified counter set.
+The `PcwRegister` function creates a new registration of the specified counterset.

 ## -parameters

 ### -param Registration [out]

-A pointer to a PCW_REGISTRATION structure.
+A pointer to a PPCW_REGISTRATION.
 Receives the handle to the newly allocated registration.
-The pointer is referenced before the function returns.
-The caller is responsible to dereference the pointer.
+The registration should be closed using <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/nf-wdm-pcwunregister">PcwUnregister</a>.

 ### -param Info [in]

-A pointer to a PCW_REGISTRATION_INFORMATION structure that contains the details about the counter set being registered.
+A pointer to a <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/ns-wdm-_pcw_registration_information">`PCW_REGISTRATION_INFORMATION`</a> structure that contains the details about the counter set being registered.

 ## -returns

 This function returns one of the following values: